An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: An exact solution for binary equilibrium problems

 We can now replace the incentive compatibility conditions (equations~\ref{model:incentive:compatibility}) by a more efficient formulation:

-The market operator selects a solution such that the first order conditions and the incentive-compatibility constraints are satisfied for all players.
-In line with the definition of the quasi-equilibrium as the minimal compensation payment for each player~$i$, the variables~$\kappa_i\upfixedx$ and~$\zeta_i\upfixedx$ cannot both be strictly greater than zero at a solution; this will be formally discussed when we introduce the problem of the market operator.
+The market operator selects a solution such that the first-order optimality conditions and the incentive-compatibility constraints are satisfied for all players.
+In line with the definition of the quasi-equilibrium as the minimal compensation payment for each player~$i$, the variables~$\kappa_i\upfixedx$ and~$\zeta_i\upfixedx$ cannot both be strictly greater than zero at a solution; this will be shown after we formally introduce the market operator.

-First, let us illustrate and discuss the interpretation of the variables~$\kappa_i\upfixedx$ and~\smash{$\zeta_i\upfixedx$} in more detail.
+Let us illustrate and discuss the interpretation of the variables~$\kappa_i\upfixedx$ and~\smash{$\zeta_i\upfixedx$} in more detail.
 The question is whether the solution for the overall equilibrium problem chosen by the market operator is aligned with the best response of each player.
-By this, we mean whether a player's individually optimal decision coincides with the (quasi-) equilibrium chosen by the market operator.
+By this, we mean whether a player's individually optimal decision coincides with the quasi-equilibrium chosen by the market operator.
 There are five possible outcomes regarding the incentive alignment of an individual player and the market operator; the cases are illustrated in Table~\ref{table:incentive_alignment}.
 In cases~I and~II, the incentives are aligned, as the player would incur losses (a strictly worse pay-off) by deviating from the outcome decided by the market operator.
 The respective switch value~$\kappa_i\upfixedx$ is strictly positive.
-There may be situations where the player has a strict preference regarding her binary decision, but the market operator is actually indifferent.
-In this case, we assume that the market operator will choose the solution so that it coincides with the player's preference; otherwise, the market operator would have to disburse compensation payments.

 In cases~III and~IV, the solution chosen by the market operator is not in line with the player's individual best response; only by disbursing compensation payments can the market operator convince the player not to deviate to the individually optimal decision.
 As a consequence, the respective compensation payment~$\zeta_i\upfixedx$ is strictly positive, and a quasi-equilibrium is realized.
 In the last case (no.~V), the player is indifferent between her options, so the market operator is not restricted in selecting either outcome.
 The player does not have a positive switch value in either direction, and no compensation is required.